Frequently Asked Questions

 - Can I pay my tuition via credit or debit card?

 Answer: Whether your passion is sports or the arts, whether you are looking for an energized night life or family-friendly outings, Columbus is a great place to live.
 Visit our About Columbus and Bexley page to learn more, and to see what’s coming up.

 Answer: Housing information is made available when you accept our offer of admission since the deposit form is also the housing request form.
 If you request information on the seminary apartments, your name & contact information is provided to the management company.
-If you request information on the efficiency suites, you will be contacted through e-mail by the housing coordinator, Brenda Grubb.
-You may contact her directly if you have specific questions.
+If you request information on the efficiency suites, you will be contacted through e-mail by the housing coordinator.

 Information about the furnishings of individual units, as well as floor plans and the cost of various housing options can be found on the housing page.